Public Safety

 Great Falls in 2023: 26 square miles

-The Great Falls Public Safety Levy will provide funding to keep the city’s public safety resources running adequately to service our growth.
+The Great Falls Public Safety Levy would have provided funding to keep the city’s public safety resources running adequately to service our growth.

 4 School Resource Officers for over 11,000 students and staff